-We primarily compete in the North American dog and cat food market which we estimate has grown at an average compounded annual growth rate over 4% from 2012 to 2019.
-We believe pet food spending in North America will continue to increase at a similar rate over the next five years.
-Of the total market, we estimate that dog food, cat food and treats & mixers accounted for retail sales exceeding \$31.7 billion.
+We primarily compete in the North American dog and cat food market, which we estimate will grow at an average compounded annual growth rate of 5.7% from 2020 to 2025.
+We believe pet food spending in North America will continue to increase at a similar rate during this same time period.
 The pet food market has historically been resilient as consumers continue to spend on their pets even during economic downturns.